-Prerequisite: NUTR 1209 and BIOL 2205 or permission of the instructor
+Prerequisite: NUTR 1209 or equivalent or

 A study of the metabolism of exercise and the role of diet in athletic performance.
 Topics covered include components of energy expenditure, role of macro- and micro-nutrients in energy metabolism, fluid balance and replacement, exercise and body composition, use of ergogenic aids, diet and performance, exercise for health.